If you’re interested in working with patients but don’t see yourself as a doctor or nurse, a career as a patient care technician may be the answer.

 - Offer support to patients and their families during stressful or emotional times.

-For patient care technicians, the term “basic” can be misleading as it does not necessarily mean only doing simple tasks.
+For patient care technicians, the term “basic” can be misleading as it does not necessarily mean unimportant tasks.
 Many of the required job functions are a vital component of patient care.

 The average base pay for a patient care technician can vary depending on where you live, where you work, what credentials you hold, and how much experience you have.

-According to the U.S. Bureau of Labor Statistics (BLS), nursing assistants, orderlies, and other types of patient care technicians earn a median salary of $27,510 per year or $13.23 per hour.
-However, a patient care technician who is certified in phlebotomy could have median earnings more in line with phlebotomists: $33,670 per year or $16.19 per hour.
+According to the U.S. Bureau of Labor Statistics (BLS), nursing assistants, orderlies, and other types of patient care technicians earn a median salary of $30,310 per year or $14.56 per hour.
+Median salary means that half of the workers earned less than this amount and half earned more.

 Patient care technicians can work anywhere that nurses and doctors need assistance.
 They may work in: